Vincent Must Die

-Vincent Must Die (Vincent doit mourir) is a 2023 French-Belgian satirical black comedy thriller film, directed by Stéphan Castang in his feature-length directorial debut.
+Vincent Must Die (Vincent doit mourir) is a 2023 satirical horror thriller film directed by Stéphan Castang in his feature-length directorial debut, and written by Mathieu Naert, Castang and Dominique Baumard.
+It stars Karim Leklou and Vimala Pons.

 Plot

 Vincent is a graphic designer in Lyon who finds that everyone, starting with his coworkers but soon expanding out into the wider community, suddenly wants to kill him for no obvious reason.
 He eventually meets Margaux, a waitress who seems to be the only person not out to kill Vincent.
 Later when he tries to drive away with her, he hears of a plague on the radio, and sees a pile of cars with people who have gotten out and try to kill each other.

 Release

 The film premiered in the Critics' Week program at the 2023 Cannes Film Festival.
 It was also invited at the 28th Busan International Film Festival in 'World Cinema' section and was screened on 7 October 2023.

 It was theatrically released in France on 15 November 2023 by Capricci Films.

 An English dub made using artificial intelligence was released in the United States on 31 October 2025 by XYZ Films as part of a double feature release, paired with Hallow Road.